umbraco/Umbraco.AuthorizedServices/README.md

 Specifies the available options for providing credentials in an `OAuth2` flow: `AuthHeader` or `RequestBody`.

+This setting is only utilized when the `AuthenticatedMethod` value is configured as `OAuth2ClientCredentials`.

 ###### ApiHost *

 The host name for the service API that will be called to deliver business functionality.
 E.g. for Github this is `https://api.github.com`.